Programs & Services

 When you are concerned about your child’s development, it can be hard to know where to begin.
 New York Child Resource Center, Inc. provides Early Intervention services for eligible infants and toddlers through New York City’s Early Intervention Program, with licensed and certified professionals, evidence-based practices, and individualized support for each child and family.

-Services may begin with an evaluation, followed by service coordination and authorized therapies or programs based on your child’s needs.
+Children start with a service coordinator, also known as a case manager, who guides the family through the evaluation process.
+If a child is found eligible, services are identified through the Individualized Family Service Plan process and must be authorized by the municipality.
 New York Child Resource Center, Inc. has provided Early Intervention services since 1993, and services authorized through the Early Intervention Program are provided at no out-of-pocket cost to families.

 Evaluations

 Evaluations help determine whether a child is eligible for Early Intervention services.
-New York Child Resource Center, Inc. offers both home and center-based evaluations for children who may be experiencing developmental delays.
+New York Child Resource Center, Inc. provides evaluations at all three centers and in the home.

-During an evaluation, a team of licensed and certified professionals assesses your child across key areas of development, which may include motor skills such as grasping, crawling, and walking; communication skills, including how your child understands and uses language; cognitive abilities such as problem-solving, exploring, and early learning; social and emotional development, including how your child interacts with others; and adaptive skills such as feeding, dressing, and daily routines.
+During an evaluation, a team of NYS licensed/certified therapists and teachers assesses your child across key areas of development, which may include motor skills such as grasping, crawling, and walking; communication skills, including how your child understands and uses language; cognitive abilities such as problem-solving, exploring, and early learning; social and emotional development, including how your child interacts with others; and adaptive skills such as feeding, dressing, and daily routines.

 Evaluations may include professionals from areas such as Special Education, Speech Therapy, Occupational Therapy, Physical Therapy, Social Work, and Psychology.
 Parents and caregivers are an important part of the evaluation process, and you are encouraged to share what you observe about your child’s development at home.